DynamicsShop/SD-Easy-Customise/SD-Easy-Customise-Release-Notes.md

 - AppSource App - ToolTips were updated in the About, Product Activation, and Tenant Subscription pages.

-- AppSource App - Additional phrases were added as search phrases for the SD Intelli Pricing pages.
+- AppSource App - Additional phrases were added as search phrases for the SD Easy Customise pages.

 #### Bug Fixes